iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/performing_analysis.md

 The initial phase involves setting up the R environment and establishing a connection to the database.

 ### Environment Setup
-- **Dependency Management**: It is best practice to use `renv` to ensure a reproducible environment with consistent package versions.
-This creates a `renv.lock` file that captures the state of your project's dependencies.
+- **Dependency Management**: It is best practice to use `renv` to ensure a reproducible environment. `renv` creates a lockfile that captures the exact versions of all R packages used in your project.
+This is like ensuring every statistician on your team is using the exact same version of SAS and its modules, preventing "it works on my machine" problems.

 ### Database Connection
 - **Connection**: The first step in your R script is to establish a live connection to the OMOP CDM database using the [`CDMConnector`](https://darwin-eu.github.io/CDMConnector/) package.
 This creates a `cdm` object that points to the database tables without loading them into memory.
-For this example, we'll use a local DuckDB database.
+- **Schemas**: When connecting, you will define a `cdm_schema` and a `write_schema`.
+Think of `cdm_schema` as your input library (like a `libname` for your SDTM data) and `write_schema` as your output library (for your analysis datasets and results).

 ```r
 library(CDMConnector)